Hans-Beerman/CompressorNodeSoftware-main/README.md

 _board\_build.partitions = huge\_app.csv_

-**Configuration of the behavior of the Node**
+**Configuration of the behaviour of the Node**

-With the following parameters in the source code the behavior of the node can be controlled:
+With the following parameters in the source code the behaviour of the node can be controlled:

 - _Temperature limits:_